department-of-veterans-affairs/vagov-content/pages/pension/index.md

         and after the appointment.
       external: false
     - url: "/pension/pension-management-centers/"
-      label: Find your VA Pension Management Center
+      label: Find your VA pension management center
-      description: Find your regional Pension Management Center to mail or fax your VA pension application.
+      description: Find your regional pension management center to mail or fax your VA pension application.
       external: false
 ---